Find your perfect value college

 This a big whammy.
 If the form asks the amount of your income tax and you type in your income, everything is going to be thrown off.
 Another mistake is reading the “you” as your parents or your spouse.
 Every “you” on FAFSA is referring to you, the student.
 READ carefully!

+This happens for the online application often when individuals forgot their FSA ID.
 If you are filing as a dependent, remember both you and your parents must sign the form.
 If filing online, be sure to enter your PIN number in lieu of signature.
-If filing online you may use the check your status option immediately after submitting; if you failed to sign, the system will warn you right away.
+If filing online you may use the check your status option immediately after submitting.
+If you failed to sign, the system will warn you right away.

 Forgetting to report all sources of untaxed income comes up quite often.
 For example, for FAFSA purposes, if you contribute to a 401k or any other pre-tax retirement account, you must add back any contributions in the previous year to your income.